Topology of Calorons Re-examined: Clutching functions and gauge transformations

-Now, determine the clutching function of the temporal gauge \eqref{clut for Temp} from \eqref{gauge transform for clut}.
-Choosing the magnetic gauge as the first gauge and the temporal gauge as the second gauge, the relation of the clutching functions of both gauges is given by the gauge transformation $G(x_0,\vec{x})$ \eqref{from Mag to Temp} from the magnetic gauge to the temporal gauge,
+We now determine the clutching function of the temporal gauge \eqref{clut for Temp} from \eqref{gauge transform for clut}.
+Taking the magnetic gauge as the first gauge and the temporal gauge as the second, the clutching functions are related via the gauge transformation $G(x_0,\vec{x})$ of \eqref{from Mag to Temp} as,

-We give the derivation of the gauge transformation \eqref{from Mag to Temp} later.
-The clutching function of the magnetic gauge belongs to the centre of SU(2), and the gauge transformation has been chosen as $G(-\beta/2)=1$, we find from \eqref{from Mag to Temp}
+The derivation of the gauge transformation \eqref{from Mag to Temp} is given below.
+Since the clutching function of the magnetic gauge belongs to the center of SU(2), and the gauge transformation has been chosen such that $G(-\beta/2)=1$, we find from \eqref{from Mag to Temp} and \eqref{u of G}, using $\tan \pi/2\to+\infty$